-- I have a bevy of writing projects in the works, and am always trying to make more time to be creative.
+- I have a variety of writing projects in the works, and am always trying to make more time to be creative.
 Other projects include exploring the changing practices of education and learning, investigating multimedia narrative structures, and thinking about the future of supporting and funding creativity.

 If you’re interested in working together, I’d love to learn more about you.
 Write me a letter responding to the questions below, and I’ll write back within two weeks (my promise to you!)
 In response to the most thoughtful, provocative, and otherwise exceptional letters, I’ll propose further correspondence—and in certain cases, an ongoing mentoring relationship.

 - Tell me about yourself.
 How did you become who you are, and who do you want to become?